 Whatever you are looking for, East Grinstead probably has it.

-As a not for profit organisation we list free of charge all the businesses in the town (any missing will soon be added) to help residents and visitors keep things local.
+As a not for profit organisation we list free of charge all the businesses and services in and around East Grinstead to help residents and visitors keep it local.

 If you wish to add your business or service, click on the button below.

 Formed in 1929, East Grinstead RFC is a vibrant and welcoming community rugby club in the heart of Sussex that offers competitive and fun rugby for all ages.

 With a strong family ethos, derived from a commitment to grassroots rugby for all age groups, the club is passionate and ambitious.
 With 2 senior Men's teams, 1 Women’s team, 1 Colts, Vets and Touch Rugby squad and a thriving mini and youth section of over 400 children made up of Juniors (U5-U11), Intermediates (U12-U17) and Girls (U11-U18).

 East Grinstead RFC reflects the RFU’s core values; Teamwork, Discipline, Respect, Enjoyment and Sportsmanship and proves that rugby is a sport for all, played by men, women, girls and boys of all shapes, sizes and ages.
 Whether it’s a school child starting out, a senior player who turns out once a week to play touch rugby for fitness or a committed rugby player ready for competition.